joanacardosox/ControlFinance/README.md

-# ControlFinance - Application for controlling finances
+# ControlFinance

 - [Installation](#installation)
 - [About](#about)

 ## About

+Aplicação onde você pode controlar suas finanças

 ## 🚀 Installation